 Is Chicken Parmesan Easy to Make?

 Yes!
-This recipe calls for simple, easy to find ingredients.
+This recipe calls for simple, easy-to-find ingredients.
 In fact, you probably already have some of them in your fridge and pantry.
-That’s what I love about this meal; it can be assembled easily without a lot of extra effort.
-But it tastes like you’ve slaved away for hours!
+That’s what I love about this meal; it can be assembled easily without a lot of extra effort, but it tastes like you’ve been cooking for hours!
 You can also make this recipe even easier by using a pre-made sauce.
-While I love a homemade sauce, I know that sometimes quick and easy is the name of the game!
+While I love homemade sauce, I know that sometimes quick and easy is the name of the game!

 How to Make Homemade Sauce

 If you do have the time to make a sauce, it is definitely worth it.
 Made with fresh tomatoes, onion, garlic, and spices, this sauce is so much better than anything you get from a jar.
 It simmers for an hour, giving the spices and seasonings time to blend and also for your house to smell like heaven!
 First, start by sautéing onions and garlic in olive oil.
 Then, add tomatoes and spices and simmer.

 - Olive oil – Saute your onion with some added olive oil flavor.

 - Onion – Dice your onion or mince it depending on how small you are looking to have your onion.